brooklynrail/brooklynrail-platform/content/events/2023/12/rothko-pictures-must-be-miraculous-2019.md

 ---
 title: "Rothko: Pictures Must Be Miraculous (2019)"
 deck: Directed by Eric Slade
-summary: "Join us for a virtual screening of Rothko: Pictures Must Be Miraculous (2019), directed by Eric Slade.
+summary: "Join us for a virtual screening of Rothko: Pictures Must Be Miraculous, directed by Eric Slade.
 Register to receive a 24-hour access link and password to the film."
 date: 2024-01-01T00:00:00-0500
 end_date: 2024-01-01T23:59:00-0500
 series: 970